 Considered the third biggest monastery in Bulgaria, the Troyan Monastery, Assumption of the Holy Mother, dates back to 1600, although it underwent rebuilding and renovation between 1835 and 1855.
 In fact, the monastery was often assailed and destroyed in 1830, when all monks were brutally killed.

 This impressive architectural complex features a central church, residential buildings, and two remarkable chapels.
-The main church is one of the most exciting places you can visit inside the complex, featuring incredible frescoes.
+The main church, which features incredible frescoes, is one of the most exciting places inside the complex.

-Back in the nineteenth century, the monastery became a renowned literary and revolutionary center and functioned as an asylum for rebels during Ottoman Rule.
+In the nineteenth century, the monastery became a renowned literary and revolutionary center and functioned as an asylum for rebels under Ottoman Rule.

 What Not To Miss At Troyan Monastery

-One of the most remarkable objects treasured in the monastery is an icon considered miraculous.
+One of the most remarkable objects treasured in the monastery is a miraculous icon.
 It represents Mother Mary and is known as Holy Mary with Three Hands, as there’s a bizarre hand-cut at the bottom of the drawing.

 Besides that, do not miss the local plum spirit distilled by the monks on the premises.